dequelabs/axe-api-team-public/.github/actions/label-issue-based-on-existing-labels-v1/README.md

 ## How it works

 1. Fetches current labels on the specified issue using GraphQL
-2. Checks if trigger conditions are met based on `require-all-triggers` setting
+2. Checks if trigger conditions are met based on `require-all-trigger-labels` setting
 3. Automatically creates any missing labels
 4. Adds the specified labels to the issue if conditions are met
 5. Returns `actionProceeded` output indicating success/failure